 - Count the days in between your last few periods.
 Be sure to mark the days in your calendar so that you remember which day your period started each month.
 If you want, you can just use a star or a big letter ‘P’ if you don’t want other people knowing when you get your period.

 - Start counting on the first day of your period and stop counting on the day before your next period.
 This is the number of days in one menstrual cycle.

 - Add up the total number of days you’ve counted and then divide them by the number of cycles.
 That will give you the average number of days in your menstrual cycle.

 Now you can figure out when your next period is due.
 Starting on the first day of your last period, count out the number of days in your average cycle that you calculated.
 That’s the projected start date of your next period.
 Is there a way to do this without all the maths?

 Wish there were a way of figuring out when your next period is without all the counting and maths?
-You can try our easy-to-use period calculator!
-Also, there are a bunch of period calendar apps, like Flo, that will do this for you.
-All you have to do is mark down when your period started and ended each month, and the app does the rest.Why should I care when my next period will be?
+The Always period calculator will do this for you.
+All you have to do is mark down when your period started and ended each month, and the website does the rest.Why should I care when my next period will be?